 In the lower-right corner, click Close.

-If you dropped an image into the Panoramic Media component in your WCM and the component placeholder collapsed, you may want to troubleshoot the following:
+If you dropped an image into the Panoramic Media component in your WCM and the component placeholder collapsed, troubleshoot the following:

-If you experience a 403 Forbidden error, it may have been caused by the requested image size being too large.
+If you experience a 403 Forbidden error, it could be caused by the requested image size being too large.
 Review the Reply Image Size Limit settings in Configuring Dynamic Media Classic.

 For an “Invalid lock” on the asset or “Parsing error” displayed on the page, check Request Obfuscation Mode and Request Locking Mode to ensure they are disabled.